 Have you ever heard of tailgating in cyber security?
-This sneaky tactic involves unauthorized individuals gaining access to secure areas simply by following an authorized person through a controlled entry point.
+This sneaky tactic involves unauthorized individuals gaining access to secure areas simply by following an authorised person through a controlled entry point.

 What is tailgating in cyber security?